fivesqrd/atlas-foundation/README.md

 # Atlas Data Mapper

-Atlas is an open source data mapper implementation for PHP.
-The primary focus is to create new models quickly and easily.
+Atlas is an open source [data mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) implementation for PHP.

+Atlas adds new models to your project with minimal effort, allowing you to work with them sooner.

 The framework offers the following features:
 - Minimal scaffolding required to create new models